DI019

 Scoped Service Resolved From Root Provider

-Default severity: Warning · Code fix: No
+Default severity: Warning · Code fix: Yes

 Why it matters